 Parental Involvement Opportunities

 An evaluation of the Title I program will be conducted annually and will include questions pertaining to the effectiveness of the program.
-The results of this survey will be complied and used in the evaluation of the Title I program during the district’s and campuses’ Needs Assessments in the spring of each year.
-The District Site Based Committee will meet in the spring to review the Title I program and evaluate, revise and renew the School-Parent Compact, Parent Involvement Policy, and Title I program.
+The results of this survey will be compiled and used in the evaluation of the Title I program during the district’s and campuses’ Needs Assessments in the spring of each year.
+The District Site-Based Committee will meet in the spring to review the Title I program and evaluate, revise and renew the School-Parent Compact, Parent and Family Engagement Policy, and Title I program.

 CHILDRESS ISD does not discriminate on the basis of race, color, national origin, sex, or disability in providing education services, activities, and programs, including vocational programs, in accordance with Title VI of the Civil Rights Act of 1964, as amended; Title IX of the Educational Amendments of 1972; and section 504 of the Rehabilitation Act of 1973; as amended.